laurens-in/workshop-browser2021-slides/index.md

 The medium **shapes** the message.

 Note: So what McLuhan essentially means is that the medium shapes the message and has influence beyond the content of the message.
-If we believe this to be true this to be true then we have to draw two conclusions about that as artists.
+If we believe this to be true then we have to draw two conclusions about that as artists.

 ----

 1. The medium through which we express our art matters.

 Note: I think we can all agree with that, a simple example a vinyl record is different from a digital streams because the medium not only leaves traces through its material but also the medium allows to be consumed in different ways.
 A vinyl record often listened to linearly and at length, a digital stream gives the listener more control, so he might skip tracks or listen to them in a different order.
+A vinyl you listen at home, a digital stream you might listen on the train.

 ----